Top of Page

 Course-specific protocols rooted in unit, lesson, and data studies designed for teams of adopting teachers.
 Reflects the CPS learning cycle model and occurs during team meetings or other school-based structures.

-Skyline Co-Labs consist of highly articulated protocols that any team of teachers can easily follow, extending learning that begins at centralized professional sessions.
-School-based teams have the flexibility to schedule Skyline Co-Labs within their existing meeting structures, including grade level meetings, principal directed time, whole school professional development, or flex time.
-Each Skyline Co-Lab is designed to take approximately 45 minutes and can include optional extension activities.
-By engaging in Skyline Co-Labs, school-based teams will:
+Skyline Learning Cycle Protocols (formerly known as "Co-Labs") consist of highly articulated protocols that any team of teachers can easily follow, extending learning that begins at centralized professional sessions.
+School-based teams have the flexibility to schedule Skyline Learning Cycle Protocols within their existing meeting structures, including grade level meetings, principal directed time, whole school professional development, or flex time.
+Each Skyline Learning Cycle Protocol is designed to take approximately 45 minutes and can include optional extension activities.
+By engaging in Skyline Learning Cycle Protocols, school-based teams will:

 1. Internalize unit content - understanding how key content and instructional shifts live in the curriculum